-Please note that topics used on the exam will be removed from the list for the following two semesters and be replaced with others.
+NB: Topics used on the exam will be removed from the list for the following two semesters and will be replaced with others.

 TOPICS FOR FALL 2025

 A. GENRES

 You should be able to be able to trace each genre from its origins through the beginning of the 21st century.
 You should be able to discuss specific composers and specific works, considering issues of form, style, instrumentation (where relevant), national character (where relevant), etc.